javapathfinder/jpf-wiki-sync/GSoC-2020-Project-Ideas.md

 Experiments have shown that without summarizing the effects of constructors, most methods cannot be summarized.
 This is because the construct new objects or throw an exception (which is also a new object).
 Summarizing the effect of constructors would therefore be a huge enhancement to this technique.
 Other enhancements may also be possible.

 #### Model Checking Distributed Java Applications
-[jpf-nas](http://babelfish.arc.nasa.gov/hg/jpf/jpf-nas) is an extension of JPF that provides support for model checking distributed multithreaded Java applications.
-It relies on the multiprocess support included in the [JPF core](http://babelfish.arc.nasa.gov/trac/jpf/wiki/projects/jpf-core) which provides basic functionality to verify the bytecode of distributed applications. jpf-nas supports interprocess communication via TCP sockets by modeling the Java networking package java.net.
+[jpf-nas](https://github.com/javapathfinder/jpf-nas) is an extension of JPF that provides support for model checking distributed multithreaded Java applications.
+It relies on the multiprocess support included in the jpf-core which provides basic functionality to verify the bytecode of distributed applications. jpf-nas supports interprocess communication via TCP sockets by modeling the Java networking package java.net.
 This tool can handle simple multi-client server applications.
 Some examples can be found in the jpf-nas distribution (at jpf-nas/src/examples/).
-The goal of this project is to extend the functionality of jpf-nas in various ways, such as extending the communication model supported by the tool towards an existing open source Java library/framework, called [QuickServer](http://www.quickserver.org/), increasing the performance of the tool by improving the mechanism used to manage the state of communication objects, extending the tool with the cache-based approach used in [net-iocache](http://babelfish.arc.nasa.gov/trac/jpf/wiki/projects/net-iocache), etc.
+The goal of this project is to extend the functionality of jpf-nas in various ways, such as extending the communication model supported by the tool towards an existing open source Java library/framework, called [QuickServer](http://www.quickserver.org/), increasing the performance of the tool by improving the mechanism used to manage the state of communication objects, extending the tool with the cache-based approach used in [net-iocache](https://bitbucket.org/cyrille.artho/net-iocache), etc.

 #### Verification of Multi Agent Systems
 The goal of this project is to develop techniques that analyze key properties in multi-agent systems.
 The [jpf-mas](http://dl.acm.org/citation.cfm?id=2485058) extension will initially provide the ability to generate the reachable state space of Brahms models.
 The reachable state space can then be encoded into input for a variety of model checkers such as SPIN, NuSMV and PRISM, thereby enabling the verification of LTL, CTL and PCTL properties.
 The project will also need to investigate how to generate the set of reachable states for other kinds of models, such as Jason models, and how to compose reachable states of different modelling languages both at run-time and off-line.